10TheDragon/bss-values-index/README.md

 # bss-values-index
 vibe coded tool (mess) that contains various tools for bss (bee swarm simulator) trading - uses bssmvalues.com api data
 - demand calculations in the tool are not very accurate, but a rough estimate
+- anything not using demand, like the caluclator, should work flawlessly
+- i will likely not be making any more updates to this tool unless some better trading data releases, in the meantime feel free to fuck around with this and/or reup/fork with credit

 # BSS Values Tool